ai4os-hub/ai4os-speech-to-text-tf/README.md

 This is a plug-and-play tool to train and evaluate a speech to text tool using deep neural networks.

-You can find more information about it in the [DEEP Marketplace](https://marketplace.deep-hybrid-datacloud.eu/modules/deep-oc-satsr.html).
+You can find more information about it in the [AI4OS Hub](https://dashboard.cloud.ai4eosc.eu/marketplace).

 **Table of contents**
 1. [Installing this module](#installing-this-module)